 Agent Orange Record, our project website, provides an objective and comprehensive account of the legacy of Agent Orange in Viet Nam, Laos and Cambodia, the U.S. and other areas.

-Our Survey began in 2014 to determine the consequences of wartime use of herbicides in Laos and to identify the extent of Agent Orange contamination and its human health impacts.
+Our Survey began in 2014 to perform a systematic recording of the consequences of wartime use of herbicides in Laos and to identify the extent of its contamination and human health impacts there.

 must first become a past,